nuprl/TypeWeaver/src/weaver/README.md

 * Node.js 18.12.1

+Then run:

+    make build-nocontainers

-To install the Node packages and compile the TypeScript source:
+This will install Node packages and compile the TypeScript source.

-    cd src
-    npm install
-    tsc